 We use Experimental TROs to see if a scheme will work in practice.
 They can be made for up to 18 months.
 They may become permanent if successful.

-During the Coronavirus pandemic, the Government has given funding for the delivery of pop-up cycle lanes, wider pavements, safer junctions and bus-only corridors.
-These quick measures will support the recovery from Coronavirus by helping people to walk and cycle more, whilst creating space for pedestrians so they can adhere to the social distancing rules.
+During the Coronavirus pandemic, the Government gave funding for the delivery of pop-up cycle lanes, wider pavements, safer junctions and bus-only corridors.
+These quick measures support the recovery from Coronavirus by helping people to walk and cycle more, whilst creating space for pedestrians so they can adhere to the social distancing rules.

-Visit our Experimental TRO page to see the schemes currently under consultation.
+Visit our Experimental TRO page to see the schemes we consulted on.